 51. The University Health Services shall be under the supervision of the Director appointed by the Corporation on nomination by the President to serve at the pleasure of the Corporation.
 The Director shall have the advice of the Board of University Health appointed by the Provost.
 The Chair of the Board of University Health shall be designated by the Provost.
 The Director shall sit with the Board ex officio, except when it is in executive session.

 52. The Department of Athletics, Physical Education, and Recreation shall have jurisdiction over all matters within and without the precincts of the University relating to the conduct and management of athletic sports, physical education, and recreation for undergraduate students, graduate students, faculty, staff, and their families.

-53. The University Council may be composed of a maximum of thirty-five members appointed by the Corporation on nomination by the President, and, as ex officio representatives, the Chairman of the Association of Yale Alumni and the Chairman of the Alumni Fund.
+53. The University Council may be composed of a maximum of thirty-five members appointed by the Corporation on nomination by the President, and, as ex officio representatives, the Chair of the Association of Yale Alumni and the Chair of the Alumni Fund.
 The members shall serve for terms of up to five years, as designated by the President, and shall elect their own President annually.
 Committees of the Council shall study the aims and the needs of particular areas in the University; they shall submit their findings and recommendations to the Council as a whole, where the reports of all committees shall be coordinated and presented to the President and Corporation for action.

 Association of Yale Alumni